glynn-nguyen-goldenowl/solid/README.md

  ➡️ Open Closed
     Classes should be open for extension,
-    closed for modification.

-    In other words, you should not have to rewrite an existing class for implementing new features.
+    closed for modification.In other words, you should not have to rewrite an existing class for implementing new features.

  ➡️ Liskov Substitution